Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization: Preliminaries

-\textbf{Combining ES and IO.} As discussed in \S\ref{sec:introduction}, there is a relative dearth of work combining ES and IO despite their shared objective.
+\textbf{Combining EO and IO.} As discussed in \S\ref{sec:introduction}, there is a relative dearth of work combining EO and IO despite their shared objective.
 Specifically, even when the labeled dataset $\mathcal{D}_{\mathrm{val}}$ is a prerequisite of virtually all IO methods, it is primarily used to estimate the expectation in Eq.~\ref{eq:apo} only rather than to construct exemplars in a principled way: For instance, ProTeGi~\citep{pryzant2023automatic} randomly samples exemplars from $\mathcal{D}_{\mathrm{val}}$, while OPRO~\citep{yang2023large} uses them only for instruction induction \citep{honovich2022instruction}.
 Other works \citep{guo2023connecting, zhou2022large, wang2023promptagent} either use no exemplars or fix exemplars and only optimize the instructions -- for challenging reasoning tasks, these methods require human-annotated chain-of-thought (CoT) exemplars \citep{wei2022chain} \textit{in addition to} $\mathcal{D}_{\mathrm{val}}$, which arguably runs counter to the goal of {automatically} designing prompts \textit{without} human intervention in APO.
 A few exceptions exist: PromptBreeder~\citep{fernando2023promptbreeder} employs ``context shuffling'' to co-evolve exemplars and instructions, while Mixture-of-Prompts (MoP)~\citep{wang2023mixture} aligns exemplars with multiple prompting ``experts" for joint optimization.
-However, these works still focus their optimization effort on instructions: PromptBreeder emphasizes complex mutation operators for IO while providing only basic ES frameworks, whereas MoP chiefly focuses on IO, with the bulk of its contribution being assigning optimized instructions to different exemplar groups rather than optimizing the exemplars themselves.
-Several other works~\citep{do2023prompt, zhang2022tempera} also include both exemplars and instructions in the search space, but they require information beyond strictly black-box outputs to some extent.
-Lastly, a few other works have also analyzed the interplay between ICL and instructions \citep{mizrahi2023state} or prompt templates~\citep{sclar2023quantifying}.
-These mainly characterize the performance variation as an \textit{issue} deserving attention.
-We, however, consider the APO setup specifically and argue that such an interdependence presents an \textit{opportunity} through holistically considering instructions and exemplars.
+However, these works still focus their optimization effort on instructions: PromptBreeder emphasizes complex mutation operators for IO while providing only basic EO frameworks, whereas MoP chiefly focuses on IO with the bulk of its contribution being assigning optimized instructions to different exemplar groups, rather than optimizing the exemplars themselves.
+Other works~\citep{do2023prompt, zhang2022tempera} also include both exemplars and instructions in the search space, but they require information beyond strictly black-box outputs to some extent.
+Lastly, several works have analyzed the interplay between ICL and instructions \citep{mizrahi2023state} or prompt templates~\citep{sclar2023quantifying}, but they mainly characterize the performance variation as an \textit{issue} deserving attention.
+We, however, consider the APO setup specifically, and argue that such an interdependence presents an \textit{opportunity} through holistically considering instructions and exemplars.
+Concurrent to our work, \citet{agarwal2024promptwizard} and \citet{opsahl2024optimizing} also study the joint optimization of instructions and exemplars, and in many cases reached conclusions corroborating our findings, demonstrating the community's growing awareness on the importance of the subject of focal interest to this paper.